|

 Williams had already sung Summertime on the B Side of RCA Victor

-V-46-0004, a 78 rpm shellac disk from 1947, with Al Goodman and his
+V-46-0004, a 78 RPM shellac disk from 1947, with Al Goodman and his

 Orchestra and The Guild Choristers.
 The label says "from the musical